Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Depracated Lua Functions.md

 ### luaSpriteAddAnimationByIndices(tag:String, name:String, prefix:String, indices:String, framerate:Int = 24)
 Deprecation of `addAnimationByIndices()`; Adds the <ins>specified animation with each indices/frames</ins> of the sprite object.

 - `tag` - The sprite object tag name to be used.
 - `name` - The name of the animation to be played.
+- `prefix` - The prefix name inside the `xml` file to be played.
+- `indices` - The specified indices/frames of the animation; Example: `1, 2, 3`.
+- `framerate` - How many frames per second does the animation have; Defualt is: `24`.

+### addAnimationByIndicesLoop(tag:String, name:String, prefix:String, indices:String, framerate:Int = 24)
+Deprecation of `addAnimationByIndices()`ONLY DEPRECATED ON 0.7; Adds the <ins>specified animation with each indices/frames</ins> of the sprite object as a loop.

+- `tag` - The sprite object tag name to be used.
+- `name` - The name of the animation to be played.